ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 }
 ```

-Lets paste this file into our project.
+Let’s paste this file into our project.

 I pointed out that in GraphQL everything resolves around a schema.
 In order to get our GraphQL server up and running we need to create and host a GraphQL schema in our server.
 In _Hot Chocolate_ we define a schema with the `SchemaBuilder`.